fujaba/fulibFx/README.md

 ## 🎮 Controllers

-Controllers are the way to control the things you see in the application.
-In order to set up a controller, you have to create a class where the controller mechanics will be defined and annotate it with `@Controller`.
+Controllers are the backbone of your application.
+To set up a controller, create a class where the controller logic will be defined and annotate it with `@Controller`.

 ```java